What are the main benefits of this scheme?

 How do Family carers get involved?

-If theand the perosn they car for wish to sign up, they must first register with one of our and then join our scheme.
+If the Family carer and the perosn they car for wish to sign up, they must first register with one of our associate charities and then join our scheme.

 Carers provide significant hours of care for their loved ones, often 24-hour care.
 The G&TC scheme will cap family care hours at up to 5 hours per day.
 Family carers will agree with one another how many hours they will bank each week.